Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • fluoroquinolones;

-• tetracycline- disturbs the formation skeletal system and teeth;
+• tetracycline– disrupts the formation skeletal system and teeth;

-• chloramphenicol- dangerous to later dates pregnancy due to inhibition of bone marrow function in the child.
+• chloramphenicol– dangerous for later pregnancy due to inhibition of bone marrow functions in the child.

-For some antibacterial drugs no data on negative impact to the fruit.
-This is explained simply - on pregnant women, they do not conduct experiments to determine the toxicity of drugs.
-Experiments on animals do not allow with 100% certainty to exclude all negative effects, since the metabolism of drugs in humans and animals can differ significantly.
+According to some antibacterial drugs no data about negative impact for the fruit.
+This is explained simply - experiments are not carried out on pregnant women to determine the toxicity of drugs.
+Experiments on animals do not allow us to rule out everything with 100% certainty. negative effects, since the metabolism of drugs in humans and animals can differ significantly.

-It should be noted that before you should also stop taking antibiotics or change plans for conception.
-Some drugs have a cumulative effect - they are able to accumulate in a woman's body, and for some time after the end of the course of treatment they are gradually metabolized and excreted.
-Pregnancy is recommended no earlier than 2-3 weeks after the end of antibiotics.
+Please note that you should also stop taking antibiotics or change your plans for conception.
+Some drugs have a cumulative effect - they can accumulate in a woman’s body, and for some time after the end of the course of treatment they are gradually metabolized and eliminated.
+It is recommended to become pregnant no earlier than 2-3 weeks after finishing taking antibiotics.

 Consequences of taking antibiotics

-The ingress of antibiotics into the human body leads not only to the destruction of pathogenic bacteria.
-Like all foreign chemicals, antibiotics have a systemic effect - in one way or another they affect all body systems.
+The entry of antibiotics into the human body leads not only to the destruction of pathogenic bacteria.
+Like all foreign chemicals, antibiotics have a systemic effect - to one degree or another they affect all systems of the body.

 There are several groups of side effects of antibiotics:

 Almost any antibiotic can cause allergies.
-The severity of the reaction is different: a rash on the body, Quincke's edema (angioneurotic edema), anaphylactic shock.
-If allergic rash practically not dangerous, then anaphylactic shock can lead to lethal outcome.
-The risk of shock is much higher with antibiotic injections, which is why injections should only be given in medical institutions- there may be emergency assistance.
+The severity of the reaction varies: rash on the body, Quincke's edema (angioedema), anaphylactic shock.
+If allergic rash is practically not dangerous, then anaphylactic shock can lead to fatal outcome.
+The risk of shock is much higher with antibiotic injections, which is why injections should only be given when medical institutions– emergency assistance can be provided there.

 Antibiotics and other antimicrobial drugs that cause cross-allergic reactions: